fatiando/transform2020/README.md

 **Create the `t20-thu-verde` conda environment:**

-1. Download the `environment.yml` file from:
+1. Download the `environment.yml` file from [here](https://raw.githubusercontent.com/fatiando/transform2020/master/environment.yml) (right-click and select "Save page as" or similar)
+1. Make sure that the file is called `environment.yml`.
+Windows sometimes adds a `.txt` to the end, which you should remove.
 1. Open a terminal.
 The following steps should be done in the terminal.
 1. Navigate to the folder that has the downloaded environment file (if you don't know how to do this, take a moment to read [the Software